A NEW FPMT MASTERS PROGRAM IN BUDDHIST STUDIES OF SUTRA AND TANTRA BEGINS FEBRUARY 2023

 - A Guide to the Generation Stage Path of Guhyasamaja Called “Sacred Words of Akshobhya” by Aku Sherab Gyatso

-In each calendar year, Masters Program classes are suspended two months for summer vacation (from the end of June until the beginning of September) and one month at Christmas (from mid-December until mid-January), with a study-break of one week immediately following the Easter weekend.
-A two-week lam rim retreat will be scheduled each year from mid-January to the beginning of February.
+In each calendar year, FPMT Masters Program classes are suspended two months for summer vacation (from the end of June until the beginning of September) and one month at Christmas (from mid-December until mid-January), with a study-break of one week immediately following the Easter weekend.
+A lam rim retreat will be scheduled each year from mid-January to the beginning of February the first year and mid-February the following years.
 In addition, classes stop for a few days around the Tibetan new year (Losar), which falls in February or March.
 Resident students are welcome to remain at the Institute during these breaks, whereas the student housing rates do not apply during the summer months.

 Teachings with the principal teacher will be held five days a week, from Monday to Friday.
 The schedule for review classes, discussion groups, and group meditations will be decided in conjunction with the MP staff.